pymolresponse package

 Bases: object

-Split a line based not on a character, but a given number of field widths.
+Split a line based on a number of field widths.

-Split the given line using the field widths passed in on class initialization.
+Split a line using field widths passed on class initialization.

 Handle lines that contain fewer fields than specified in the widths; they are added as empty strings.
 If truncate, remove them.

-Flip the sign of either the lower or upper triangle of a sqare matrix.
-Assume nothing about its symmetry.
+Flip the sign of either the lower or upper triangle of a square matrix.

 Parameters: